jgoerzen/docker-debian-base/README.md

 # Configuration

+Althoth the standard and security images run the SMTP and SSH servers, they do not expose these to the Internet by default.
+Both require site-specific configuration before they are actually useful.

+## Email

 email is the main thing you'd need to configure.
 In the running system, `dpkg-reconfigure -plow exim4-config` will let you do this.

+## SSH

+If you wnat to run an ssh server, you can run `dpkg-reconfigure openssh-server` to generate the server keys.
+The default image does not ship server keys.

 # Source